 For example, when I want to create a calming background for my kids while they are drawing, yoga music for calming such as chanting, ocean or nature sounds, or music consisting of certain musical tones is what I would select.
 When I want a more upbeat background for activities such as cooking, I play some cultural music such as salsa or swing music from the 30’s.

-One of my most loved musical experiences comes from a beloved collection of music under the Guess How Much I Love You CD/book title.
+One of my most-loved musical experiences comes from a beloved collection of music under the Guess How Much I Love You CD/book title.
 The 3-CD set came along with the book.
-The Cd set has the author reading the book, as well as a collection of classical music songs and nature sounds.They are designed for baby or child to play and rest to while listening, but they really affected me the most!
+The CD includes author Sam McBratney’s audio reading of the book, as well as a selection of lullabies, soothing classical music and nature sounds.They are designed for baby or child to play and rest while listening, but they really affected me the most!

 If you want to listen to this book with some of the music in the background to help your little one unwind or get ready for restful sleep, click Guess How Much I Love You Kids Story with Music